-Cheap flights to Kisumu
+Cheap one-way & return flights to Kisumu from London

-Which Airlines in the UK offer flights to Kisumu?
+Which airlines in the UK offer flights to Kisumu?

 - Air France

 What is the duration of the flight from UK to Kisumu

 - The trip to Kisumu from London Heathrow Airport takes 12 to 33 hours to reach its destination.
 These flights come with one or two stopovers in Paris, Amsterdam or Nairobi.